Bascil/ussd-mobile-money-php/README.md

 If you wish to be added as a contributor to this project let me know.
 If you wish to buy me a drink, paypal me through `simplebasil@gmail.com`

+If you were inspired by this project, don't forget to follow me on twitter `@basilndonga` and on github as well.

 If you wish to engage me as a developer for your project, feel free to contact me

 ## License